Jens-H/licb/commands.md

 ### Description
 -v isn't used much, so better use -d to get more information about what is going on.

-The execution will **NOT** stop if an error happens.
-This should change in the future.
+The execution will stop if an error (exit status != 0) is returned to python3 subprocess.

 ### Examples
 `./licb -d example-commands`